gramener/gramex-guide/auth/README.md

 ## Change inputs

-All auth handlers support a `prepare:` function.
+All auth handlers support a `prepare:` [expression or pipeline](../function/).
 You can use this to modify the inputs passed by the user.
 For example:

 - If the username is encrypted and you want to decrypt it
 - To add the domain name before the user, e.g. user types USERNAME, you change it to DOMAIN\USERNAME